-Coarse-grained Sand Beaches
+Coarse-Grained Sand Beaches

 The coarse-grained sand beaches classification (ESI Ranking 4) describes beaches that have moderate to steep slopes and an average grain size of 0.5 to 2.00 mm.
 Generally coarse-grained beaches are composed mostly of small shells or broken shells that form a shell hash.
 In Texas, coarse-grained sand beaches are located mostly in the bays and their distribution is limited.
 They commonly occur around mounds of dredged material that are reworked by waves.
-Coarse-grained sand beaches were not identified separately on the shoreline type maps because they almost always occur in conjunction with mixed sand and gravel (shell) beaches (ESI 5).
+Coarse-grained sand beaches were not identified separately on the shoreline type maps because they almost always occur in conjunction with mixed sand and gravel (shell) beaches and all of the shell-rich beaches were mapped as either ESI 5 or 6A.